 - Special Features: Ultrapixels technology, Image Stabilization, front-facing stereo speakers and HTC Zoe, IR blaster

-The main specs used in the HTC One are enough to compete head-to-head with Samsung’s Galaxy S 4.
-We’ll be diving into the details a bit more on performance of the Qualcomm Snapdragon 600, the Ultrapixel camera and the stunning 4.7-inch 1080p display further on in the review, but we wanted to highlight a few specs why typically don’t get much attention by us or consumers.
+The main specs used in the HTC One are enough to compete head-to-head with Samsung’s Galaxy S 4 and other flagship devices that will hit the market in the next few months.
+We’ll be diving into the details on performance of the Qualcomm Snapdragon 600, the Ultrapixel camera and the stunning 4.7-inch 1080p display further on in the review, but we wanted to highlight a few specs which typically don’t get much attention by us or consumers.

 The sound is mesmerizing – something you have to hear with your own ears to truly appreciate.

-Like more than a dozen of its predecessors, the HTC One does feature Beats Audio enhancements, but HTC chose to take the audio experience of the HTC One to the next level.
-While the vast majority of today’s smartphones feature a simple speaker on the back, HTC has chosen to equip its flagship with an additional speaker and place them both on the front of the device and has boosted the audio quality with dedicated amplifiers.
-The sound is mesmerizing - something you have to hear with your own ears to truly appreciate.
-Like a million other things on the One, HTC has chosen to label the front-facing stereo audio on the device with the trademarked BoomSound name.
+Like its predecessors, the HTC One does feature Beats Audio enhancements, but HTC chose to take the audio experience of the HTC One to the next level.
+While the vast majority of today’s smartphones feature a simple speaker on the back, HTC has chosen to equip its flagship phone with stereo speakers on the front of the device and boosted the audio quality with dedicated amplifiers.
+The sound is mesmerizing – something you have to hear with your own ears to truly appreciate.
+Like a million other things on the One, the front-facing speakers on the phone comes with a trademarked name – BoomSound.
 On its own, BoomSound may be a ridiculous name, but it does capture the essence of audio experience delivered by the HTC One.
-We’d like to note that the audio isn’t necessarily that loud if you’re listening in a noisy environment, but does deliver a rich, surround-sound like effect which we have never truly experienced from a production smartphone.
+We’d like to note that the audio isn’t necessarily that loud if you’re listening in a noisy environment, but it does deliver a rich, surround-sound like effect which we have never experienced from any other smartphone.